 Rugby players need to have specific programs for their positions.
 This can be hard to find on the internet.
 However, there are some necessary abilities when it comes to rugby!
-Every player will benefit from increased strength, agility, speed and endurance.
+Every player will benefit from increased strength, agility, speed, and endurance.
 These skills have to be improved if you want to be a successful rugby player.
 In this topic, I will try to cover the basics of each skill and guide you through step by step.

 Full body splits are great for beginner programs.
-However, if you are in the off-season you can also do upper-lower programs.
+However, if you are in the off-season, you can also do upper-lower programs.
 You should mostly stick to multi-functional exercises like squats, deadlifts, rows, presses, pull-ups, chin-ups, etc..
-These are the basic foundation of a strong athlete.
+These are the necessary foundation of a strong athlete.
 You should aim to increase your relative strength to become a well-developed athlete.
 You can start with a basic program at this link.

-Most of the time speed training goes well combined with strength training.
-They have the same basics which can be improved simultaneously.
+Most of the time, speed training goes well combined with strength training.
+They have the same basics, which can be improved simultaneously.
 You can implement some speed training drills into your strength training and make gains all around.

 Developing speed endurance should be at the start of the season.
 You should make most of your strength gains in the offseason and maintain them through the season.
 The speed endurance can be developed relatively fast compared to other things.
-You can find some training programs at online runner forums or at this link.
+You can find some training programs at online runner forums or this link.

 Agility is a killer skill, especially for the backs.
 It’s highly crucial in one on one positions.
 It will determine the outcome of whether you score or not!
-Agility drills are pretty and it can be improved with hard work.
-You can implement one agility training session once a week while in your in rugby season.
+Agility drills are pretty, and it can be improved with hard work.
+You can implement one agility training session once a week while in your rugby season.
 You can increase session count to 3 if you are in offseason.
-Agility training should not be done on the same days as strength or speed training since they will affect your stamina levels badly.
+Agility training should not be done on the same days as strength or speed training since they will affect your stamina levels severely.
 You should leave at least 24 between agility and strength sessions.
 It’s ideal to leave 48-72 hours between these sessions.
 You can visit this link or watch the video below to increase your agility.